If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 - The cover that is included is thin, so we recommend picking up one

-- Cooking Range: The YS640 has an outstanding cooking range of 150 to 600°F, this is perfect for all night low and slow brisket or quickly searing your favourite cut of steak.
+- Cooking Range: We found it had an outstanding cooking range of 150 to 600°F, this is perfect for all night low and slow brisket or quickly searing your favourite cut of steak.

 - Upgradable Cooking Space: Love cooking your delicious BBQ for your backyard party?
 The cooking space is easily upgradable to over 1000 square inches of cooking area.